(a) Scope and Procedure.

-A. Request for Admission Regarding Authenticity of Documents.
-A party may serve upon any other party a written request for the admission, for purposes of the pending action only, of the truth of any matters within the scope of Rule 51(B) set forth in the request that relate to statements or opinions of fact or of the application of law to fact, including the genuineness of any documents described in the request.
+(1) Scope.
+A party may serve on any other party a written request to admit, for purposes of the pending action only, the truth of any matters within the scope of Rule 51(b) relating to:

 (A) facts, the application of law to fact, or opinions about either; and

 (B) the genuineness of any described documents.